ffd8/leesuhzhoo/README.md

 # leesuhzhoo
-A tool for exploring Lissajous patterns on an oscilloscope

 ### Background
 Developed in Processing, using a 2D slider as an intuitive way to discover ideal frequency ratio's for Lissajous patterns.
 Initially a gift for Stefanie Bräuer to reverse engineer Lissajous patterns in support of her PhD on early experimental film makers who used the oscilloscope (Mary Ellen Bute, Hy Hirsh, Norman McLaren) – it's now going open source for others to play with and enjoy!